911-Secure/Gatekeeper/README.md

 ## Release Notes

+### 1.0.0
+- **Public Release**: The first public release of Sentry Gatekeeper
+- Includes all bug fixes contained in prior beta releases

 ### 0.1.18
 - Changed the landing page to the Set Address page
 - Updated the workflow to be Set Name and Phone Number -> Set Address -> View Map